ReplicaTest/REPLica/README.md

 **WIP: file format and command line usage may (often) change.**

-Test things command line commands.
+Golden tests for Commnd Line interfaces.

 ## Purpose

 Replica aims at managing tests suites composed of command line itnerfaces calls.

-It compares the output of the command line to a "golden number": a stored value of the expected outcome of the command line call.
+It compares the output of the command line to a "golden value": a stored value of the expected outcome of the command line call.
+If you want a more detailled introduction to golden testing, here is a [nice introduction][golden].

 The idea comes from the way tests are implemented in [idris2][idris tests].